jeffsieu/typescript-from-zero/chapters/3-advanced-concepts/6-template-literal-types/README.md

 This helper type appends `"Hello, "` to any string type passed to it, which can be useful for generating descriptive labels, keys, or identifiers dynamically.

-## Template Literal Types with Unions
+## Template literal types with unions

 You can combine template literal types with union types to create flexible string structures.